adborden/twelve-factor-nodejs/README.md

 # Twelve Factor nodejs app

+_This is a work in progress._

-This app demonstrates the 12-factor design in nodejs on cloud.gov.
+This app demonstrates the 12-factor design in Node.js on cloud.gov.

+The goal is to walk a user through the twelve-factor methodology with specific examples of how you would implement them in Node.js on cloud.gov

+The twelve-factor methodology is not specific to Node.js and much of these tips are already general enough for any cloud.gov application.

 ## The Twelve Factors